cturpn/Operating-System-Writeup/operating-system/components/kernel.md

 A x86 processor supports 4 privilege rings, numbered from 0-3.
 Typically only 2-3 are actually used; user mode, kernel mode and if present the hypervisor.
 Kernel is placed on privilege ring 0, user on 3.
 The hypervisor' placement depends on the CPU, if it supports x86 virtualization its on 0(it allows the guest os to run on it, without affecting other guests and the host), otherwise on 1

-### User Mode
+### User Mode / User Space
 User mode is an OS state with restricted access to system resources and hardware.
 It is less privileged than kernel mode and cannot execute operations that could compromise system stability or security.
+The term "user space" refers to the reserved area of system memory, where non-kernel programs run.
+Programs in user space are executed with user mode privileges.

-When an application starts in user mode, the kernel creates an isolated process with its own virtual address space (VAS).
+When an application starts in user mode, the kernel creates an isolated process with its own virtual address space (VAS) in the user space.
 This ensures the process can only access its allocated memory and cannot interfere with other user-mode processes.
 The kernel retains full access to every process’s memory, but under normal circumstances it will not modify it directly.

 This separation ensures stability and security: if a process crashes, the failure is contained within that process and does not impact the rest of the system.
-When a process needs to perform privileged operations (e.g., access hardware or perform I/O), it must invoke a system call via the system call interface (SCI).
+When a process needs to perform privileged operations (e.g., access hardware or perform I/O), it must invoke a system call via the system call interface.
 The kernel then temporarily elevates execution to kernel mode, performs the task safely, and returns control to user mode.

 #### Advantages
 - Containing crashes to the application, as the process is isolated from others
 - Applications cannot read or write other processes memory
 - No direct access to system resources to block unauthorizes use
-- System calls need to be issued to execute priviledged operations, further enhancing security measures
+- System calls need to be issued to execute privileged operations, further enhancing security measures

 #### Disadvantages
 - Mode switching is time-consuming and resource-intensive